Geodesic Dome Home Kit Cost: How Much for Total House Build Out

 Looking for some more details?
 Click HERE for my full profit breakdown!

 I would highly recommend marketing your geodesic dome both on and off Airbnb and other rental sites.
 Marketing can be tricky, but once you know what you’re going for it’s pretty simple!
-Creating a few free social media accounts and having a consistent look and feel to your posts is most important.
+Creating a few free social media accounts and having a consistent look and feel for your posts is most important.

 Domes are trendy and their appeal largely lies in their aesthetic, so taking great pictures is an absolute must.
 Better yet, offer your guests the chance to win prizes like discounts on their stays or free nights if they take pictures and post them while tagging your account or using a certain hashtag.
 This is free for you both, and most guests will do this anyways!